Ashfaqur4988/react-ecommerce-backEnd/README.md

 this will work on user model but only for Authentication

 1. createUser, change the endpoint to auth in base path and /signup in router file from users
-2. checkUser, User.findOne({search property}), //TODO: temporary for now
+2. login, User.findOne({search property}), //TODO: temporary for now

 ->Cart M, C routes
 model: reference to the Product schema & reference to the User schema in product & user field respectively, quantity field will be a value